andreasisaak/contao-boilerplate/README.md

 Contao Boilerplate - English
 ============================

 The Contao boilerplate helps you to set up a standardized configuration of your Contao installation within 5 minutes.
-Included are basic configuration, default folders and css/js files.
+Included are basic configuration, default folders, dev tools and css/js files.

 [The Contao boilerplate for Contao 3.x](https://github.com/andreasisaak/contao-boilerplate/tree/3.x)